ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 Since a $G_{NP}$ and, by extension, an SBM are inherently random in nature, there exists permutations for any given configuration.
 That is to say for an initial $N$ and $p$, a graph can be rearranged in finite ways while still preserving the qualities.
 As such, there emerges an application of Monte Carlo analysis to first validate known quantities and then, after knowing that the Monte Carlo simulations are valid, using it to validate behavior expectations.

-Taking a step back, Monte Carlo simulations, named after the location in Monaco, is a set of methods to try and quantify random processes (CITE).
+Taking a step back, Monte Carlo simulations, named after the location in Monaco, is a set of methods to try and quantify random processes [@mc].
 Or, more simply, we group together random behavior such that we can potentially classify it by its average.
 This is particularly useful in cases where the phenomena doesn't necessarily have a closed form solutions.
 One such practical application of this is integrals; not all integrals can be described easily in algebraic terms.
-So, a Monte Carlo simulation can be used to find an approximate solution to this calculus (CITE).
+So, a Monte Carlo simulation can be used to find an approximate solution to this calculus [@integral].

 The real catch here, however, is that Monte Carlo simulations become increasingly better at describing the phenomena as the sample size increases.
 That it so say, the data being averaged over will be nearly accurate if there are infinitely many iterations.
-As the number of iterations increases, the accuracy asymptotically approaches zero (CITE).
+As the number of iterations increases, the accuracy asymptotically approaches zero.
 Unfortunately, due to computer limitations such as machine precision, eventually the most accurate of systems will fall apart from the computer not being able to carry about basic arithmetic properly.
 So, there exists a iteration-accuracy tradeoff such that there needs to be decided a number of iterations where the accuracy doesn't fall under machine precision.
 This, however, is not the goal of this project.

 Rather, our use of Monte Carlo simulations here, as aforementioned, are to first validate known quantities.
 For example, we can use Monte Carlo simulations to validate that